obiyoag/track_contents/track5.md

 **Note on Great Vessels:** The great vessels of interest, comprising the ascending aorta and pulmonary artery, are specifically defined due to variations in the fields of view across different scans.
 This uniform definition is crucial for ensuring consistency across evaluations.
 During the assessment, segmentation results for these vessels will be truncated to average lengths measured in healthy subjects, although participants are encouraged to extend their segmentation beyond these lengths.
 Our provided manual segmentations similarly cover more than the defined trunk measurements.

-## Registration

-Please register [here](http://zmic.org.cn/care_2024/eval/register?track=WHS%2B%2B) to participate in the challenge and get access to the dataset!!

 ## Data